Rahul trying to 'rip' apart PM's image, won't succeed as people are with Modi: BJP | Politics

 The BJP on Tuesday launched a fresh attack on Rahul Gandhi, saying the Congress leader's refusal to apologise to the OBC community for his ''indecent'' comments is yet another ''manifestation'' of the Gandhi family's political arrogance.

 BJP leader and Union Minister Smriti Irani alleged that Gandhi was trying to ''rip'' apart the image of Prime Minister Narendra Modi.
-But the Congress leader will not succeed as the people of the country are with the prime minister, she asserted at a press conference.
+But he will not succeed as the people of the country are with the prime minister, she asserted at a press conference.

+On the Congress raising questions over Gandhi being served a notice to vacate his official bungalow, she said the property does not belong to him, but the people.

+Gandhi has been served the notice to vacate the bungalow by April 22 following his disqualification as a member of Lok Sabha after his conviction and sentencing in a criminal defamation case last week over his ''Modi surname'' remark.

-''In an interview to a magazine in 2019, Gandhi in his own words had claimed that Modi's greatest strength is his image and that he would will rip his image apart,'' Irani said.
+''In an interview to a magazine in 2019, Gandhi in his own words had claimed that Modi's greatest strength is his image and that he will rip his image apart,'' the minister of women and child development said.

 ''The political psychosis of Rahul Gandhi is at full display.
 He abused and accused Modi in Parliament but could not verify his own statement by authenticating it with his own signature,'' she said.

-Such is the political frustration of Gandhi that a promise he made could not be fructified and hence, he continues with his tirade against Modi, the BJP leader said.
+Such is Gandhi's political frustration that a promise he made could not fructify and hence, he continues with his tirade against Modi, the BJP leader said.

+The ''venom'' that the Congress leader has been spewing against the prime minister in his ''political frustration'' has now turned into an insult to the country, Irani alleged.

-''So Rahul Gandhi your promise made to a magazine editor that you will rip Modi's image apart is a promise that shall remain unfulfilled because Narendra Modi's greatest strength is the people of India,'' Irani said.
+''One example of it you saw is Rahul Gandhi's England visit,'' she said and alleged that Gandhi has neither anything to do with India's democracy nor with the majesty of the courts. ''His only target is Modi.
+Modi's only target is the country's development,'' Irani said.
+The BJP has been criticising the Congress leader over his remarks in the UK, including his ''democracy under attack'' comment. ''So Rahul Gandhi, your promise made to a magazine's editor that you will rip Modi's image apart is a promise that shall remain unfulfilled because Narendra Modi's greatest strength is the people of India,'' Irani said.

-Referring to his conviction and sentencing in a criminal defamation case, she said that ''Rahul Gandhi could not develop the humility to beg for the forgiveness of the OBC community in our country is just another manifestation of a political arrogance called the Gandhi family''.
+Referring to his conviction in the defamation case by a Surat court, she said that ''Rahul Gandhi could not develop the humility to beg for the forgiveness of the OBC community in our country is just another manifestation of a political arrogance called the Gandhi family''.

-Following his conviction and two-year sentencing in the case by a Surat court over his ''Modi surname'' remark on March 23, Gandhi was disqualified as a member of Lok Sabha.
+Gandhi was convicted by the court not for abusing an individual but the other backward classes (OBC) community, Irani claimed and added that this was not the first time that the Congress leader and his family have ''abused'' people belonging to ''backward communities or tribal communities''.

+''The country saw Gandhi's political arrogance at display when a Dalit leader of the Congress was made to pick up his footwear,'' she said, without naming the leader. ''When the BJP proposed the name of Droupadi Murmu, belonging to a poor tribal family, as a candidate for presidential election, the Congress leadership, under the tutelage of the Gandhi family, unleashed vile attacks on her,'' Irani said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)